notkarpz/notkarpz/README.md

-# Welcome to the *scientifically proven* Worst GitHub profile
+# Welcome to the GitHub Profile of All Time
 Hi, I'm Kacper.
 I code in my free time, and *most* of my projects live here.
 ## An *extremely* condensed list of stuff I like
 - Cats